Aiyon/Bumble/README.md

 On hover, the tooltip would display the reasons for unavailabilities, be it a damaged nest, new bees being spawned, etc. For builders this would also list any that are currently allocated to repairs as unavailable, since their primary role is wax production.

+##21/09/16

+###Needs More Testing

+It's 4AM, and 90% of this last commit has been bugfixing, because it turned out there was an oversight in some of the very first code I wrote.
+But this was only caused by a set of inputs that came from cell destruction, so it seemed like the new code was working and I had to work my way from the top down to it.
+Turns out a single value had been changed on a raycast, and it should have been easy to catch.
+Clearly I didn't test it as thoroughly as I thought.

+Either way, it has been fixed, and I can move on to sorting out enemy spawning so the player actually has time to build guards.